W45P85/webshop/README.md

 ## Live Preview

-A more or less stable interim version of DanShop is available at: [https://drukober.pythonanywhere.com/](https://drukober.pythonanywhere.com/).
-Please note that this version may have some experimental features and is subject to ongoing changes.
+A relatively stable interim version of DanShop is available at [https://drukober.pythonanywhere.com/](https://drukober.pythonanywhere.com/).
+Please note that this version may include experimental features and is subject to ongoing changes.
+It is also recommended to download the repository, as the online version might not always be up-to-date.

 ## Features